 All laboratories where GMOs are used at containment level 2 (cell culture labs) and the Zebrafish facility have restricted access.
-Doors must be shut at all times, and may be opened using the UiB card.
-Access to the lab via is granted by the technician responsible for the facility; contact this person to get informed about the rules and procedures that apply, and to have your UiB card activated.
+Doors must be closed at all times and may be opened using the UiB card.
+Access to the lab is granted by the lab responsible person for the facility; contact this person to get informed about the rules and procedures that apply, and to have your UiB card activated.